lastunicorn/Shop/doc/clean-architecture.md

 - This is the God.
 - In the beginning He created the world by putting all the pieces together.
 He blew on them, to give them life and then He stepped aside.
-- Nobody saw the God (no reference to it) and nobody from this world can say for sure He ever existed, but the world had to be created by someone... or something, isn't it?
+- Nobody saw the God (no reference to Him) and nobody from this world can say for sure He ever existed, but the world had to be created by someone... or something, isn't it?

 ### Domain